a14en9/Remote-Sensing-Image-Classification/README.md

 ### To Do

-Experimental hyperparameters and more details are coming soon!
+Experimental hyperparameters such as cropping percentages and more details are coming soon!

 ## Acknowledgements